ABC CODE OF CONDUCT

 Be careful of a mentor who is “too invested” where they want to know too much and things that are irrelevant to the area you are mentored in (this type of behavior is an indication of poor boundaries).

-A mentor who pushes you to provide information that you are either unwilling or in ready to share is a red flag.
+A mentor who pushes you to provide information that you are either unwilling or not ready to share is a red flag.

 IT’S NOT MY JOB THOUGH